 You can register a domain name and get web hosting separately, but that just complicates things.
 In most situations, it’s probably best to simplify things and use a web hosting plan that also offers a domain (for free or at low cost).
 In general, when looking for a reliable web hosting provider, you should make sure they provide basic features including (eCommerce hosting is however slightly different):

 - Backend support at any time, every day.

 - Easy WordPress installer.

-It’s worth shopping around for a web host and picking something that suits your needs at a fair price point (if you’re a small business you might want to check out Business plans from Hostinger).
+It’s worth shopping around for a web host and picking something that suits your needs at a fair price point.
+If you’re a small business you might want to check out hosting plans from Hostinger, Bluehost or other providers.

 Step 2: Choose the right CMS

 Next your going to need a Content Management System (CMS).
 This is a piece of software used to build and manage your website.
 There are so many CMSs available such as WordPress, Drupal, and Joomla.
 Different CMSs have different features, so it’s highly important to opt for the right one.